dandjo/pyaltherma_cli/README.md

 ## Installation

-This is just an example of how to install the package.
+This is just an example of how to install the module.
 You can install it in any way you like.

 ```bash
 python3 -m venv ~/.venv/pyaltherma_cli